wardslarc/arduinoSERIAL/README.md

 The script includes error handling for common exceptions, such as ValueError (when converting values to float), mysql.connector.Error (for database-related errors), and serial.SerialException (for serial port communication issues).
 Error messages will be displayed in the console.

-## License

-This code is provided under the [MIT License](LICENSE).

----

-Feel free to further customize this README as needed for your specific project.